hbekel/bpp/README.md

-# bpp - a basic preprocessor for use with petcat
+## bpp - a basic preprocessor for use with petcat

-This is a simple symbolic preprocessor for writing CBM BASIC 2.0 in more readable form, ditching line numbers and using labels, scopes and includes instead.
+This is a simple symbolic preprocessor for cross-developing CBM BASIC programs in a more readable form, removing the need for line numbers and using labels, scopes and include directives instead.
 The output can then be converted to a PRG file using the petcat utilitiy that comes with VICE.

 ## Example